Neo-Thomism in Brazil: Traditional Thomists: 1930–1965

+The influence of Maritain

-Brazilian Neo-Thomism experienced an internal controversy after the arrival of Jacques Maritain's philosophy in the 1930s, which coincided with the 1930 Brazilian coup d'état and the subsequent rise to power of Getúlio Vargas, an agnostic politician who nevertheless promoted a reapproachment between the Catholic Church and the government.
-Maritain's progressive views, along with his support of Christian democracy and his condemnation of authoritarianism, caused a division between those who commended his widely popularized thought and those who condemned it.
-The O Legionário newspaper of the Archdiocese of São Paulo, presided by well-known anti-liberal Duarte Leopoldo e Silva, became an outspoken critic of Maritain, while traditional institutions of Catholic activism such as those of the Centro Dom Vital abandoned their historical integralist approach and followed the French thinker in his democratic ideals.
-The rise of Maritain's political thought was coincident with the gradual development of a lay Catholic intellectual elite, in which relevant religious activists like Alceu Amoroso Lima (who led the Centro Dom Vital to its ideological shift) would find a place.
+Brazilian Neo-Thomism experienced an internal controversy after the arrival there of Jacques Maritain's philosophy in the 1930s.
+It coincided with the 1930 Brazilian coup d'état and the subsequent rise to power of Getúlio Vargas, an agnostic politician who nevertheless promoted a rapprochement between the Catholic Church and the government.
+Maritain's progressive views, along with his support of Christian democracy and his condemnation of authoritarianism, caused a division between those who either commended or condemned his widely popularized thought.
+The O Legionário newspaper of the Archdiocese of São Paulo, presided over by the well-known anti-liberal Duarte Leopoldo e Silva, became an outspoken critic of Maritain, while traditional institutions of Catholic activism such as those of the Centro Dom Vital abandoned their historical integralist approach and followed the French thinker in his democratic ideals.

+The rise of Maritain's political thought was also coincident with the gradual development of a lay Catholic intellectual elite, in which relevant religious activists like Alceu Amoroso Lima – who led the Centro Dom Vital to its ideological shift – would find a place.
+The ideas of Maritain were quickly propagated through the country, and became dominant in important Catholic institutions such as the Instituto Católico de Estudos Superiores, the Coligação Católica Brasileira, the Confederação Nacional de Operários Católicos, the Equipes Sociais, the Associação de Bibliotecas Católicas and the Ação Universitária Católica.